cysouw/diathesis/text/c06_adverbials.md

 ### [ N | N ] Intransitives + resultative adverbial

-Different from the verbs in the previous class, some intransitive verbs like *rennen* 'to run' allow for a secondary predicate without any other structural changes, resulting for example in *losrennen* 'to start running' [@Next].
+Different from the verbs in the previous class, some intransitive verbs like *rennen* 'to run' allow for a secondary predicate without any other structural changes, resulting for example in *losrennen* 'to start running' [@next].
 I consider this to be resultative secondary predicates because to the parallelism to the applicative diathese in [@sec:adverbials-applicative].

 :::ex
 a.
 Der Junge rennt.
 b.
 Der Junge rennt los.
 :::

-An additional affect of this alternation is that the unergative *rennen* becomes an unaccusative *losrennen* [@Next], see also [@sec:participles-restrictions].
+An additional affect of this alternation is that the unergative *rennen* becomes an unaccusative *losrennen* [@next], see also [@sec:participles-restrictions].

 :::ex
 a.
 Der Junge hat gerannt. ^* Der gerannte Junge.